 What is ROTC?

-Think of ROTC as something like a “pre-med” or “pre-law” track, but instead of aiming for graduate school, commissioned cadets look forward to serving in either the Air or Space Force.
+Think of ROTC as something like a “pre-med” or “pre-law” track, but instead of aiming for graduate school, commissioned cadets look forward to serving in either the Army, Navy, Air or Space Force.
+In my case, I am part of the Air Force ROTC Cadets.
 Because of this, we’re expected to reach and maintain a certain level of physical fitness.
 Every Monday morning at 7:00, the Air Force ROTC cadets of Tufts meet at Ellis Oval (or the Gantcher Center in colder weather) to exercise.
 On Wednesdays at 7:00, we join the other schools in our detachment—Harvard, MIT, and Wellesley—for a joint workout at MIT.

 One big misconception is that you have to be super fit to join ROTC.
 If you’re on a scholarship, you do need to meet the Air Force Fitness Standard, but if you’re a walk-on (like me!) you don’t necessarily need to be in shape to start.
 When I joined, I was far from meeting the standard.
 I remember expressing my concerns to my mentor, Cadet Chang, and she assured me, “Giving it your all is 75% of ROTC—bring a growth mindset because ROTC looks for growth, not perfection.”
 Three months later, I’ve cut my mile time from 13:00 to 8:30, and I’ve gone from struggling with four pushups to meeting the Air Force standard.
 It’s challenging, but if you stay committed, you’ll improve.
 And the workouts can be fun, too—whether it’s the Banana Relay Race, PT in Halloween costumes, or Morale Runs, the PFO and APFO (Physical Fitness Officer and Assistant Physical Fitness Officers) make sure to come up with creative ways to get us to workout!